TayKimmy/CSA-Repository/_posts/2024-01-11-Individual-review_IPYNB_2_.md

 ---
 layout: post
 title: Individual Review Blog
-description: Contains all the assest, preparations, and contributions for Collegeboard and past projects
+description: Contains all the assets, preparations, and contributions for Collegeboard and past projects
 courses: {'csa': {'week': 18}}
 type: Plans
 ---